TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 ```

 !!!
 Note:
 	Configuration files are consulted when servers are started and also when they are stopped.
-So, we do not recommend changing the configuration files when the cluster is running.
+So, it is recommended to not change the configuration files when the cluster is running.

 <a id="env-setting"></a>
 ## Environment Settings